phodal/phodaldev/README.md

 #Phodal's Blog

-For more see in: [https://www.phodal.com/](https://www.phodal.com/)

-Powered by Mezzanine CMS (django)
+Powered by Mezzanine CMS & Django & Material Design Lite

 ##More Than Mezzanine